home-assistant/developers.home-assistant/docs/creating_platform_code_review.md

  1. Verify that the passed in configuration (user/pass/host etc.) works.
  2. Group your calls to `add_devices` if possible.
- 3. If platform adds extra services, format should be `<domain>.<service name>`.
+ 3. If the platform adds extra services, the format should be `<domain>.<service name>`.
 Make sure that your services [verify permissions](auth_permissions.md#checking-permissions).

 ### 5. Entity

- 1. Extend entity from the integration you're building a platform for.
+ 1. Extend the entity from the integration you're building a platform for.

     ```python
     from homeassistant.components.light import Light